-‘Toy Drop’ is a game I inadvertently discovered when my twin toddlers saw me picking up their toys and dropping them in a box ⏤ and then volunteered to help out.
+“Toy Drop” is a game I inadvertently discovered when my twin toddlers saw me picking up their toys and dropping them in a box ⏤ and then volunteered to help out.
 They were too young to actually clean up their own toys upon request, but their natural impulse to mimic kicked in and before I knew it, they started grabbing and dropping everything in sight.
 What would normally be reserved as a two-minute activity at the end of play time became the game itself.
-And not only is a perfect game to both build motor skills and work on communication, but it’s also a nice way to kill time and tire out toddlers when there’s nothing else to do.
+And not only is it one of the best activities for kids to build both build motor skills and work on communication, but it’s also a nice way to kill time and tire out toddlers when there’s nothing else to do.
 Even better, it’s as simple as showing them how to drop objects in a bucket.

 Prep Time: 2 minutes, or enough time to grab a container (or two) and some objects to drop into it